 REACH: the Largest Animal-Testing Programme in the World

 These tests can last for months or even the entire lifespan of the animals, who are dosed with chemicals every day.
-In reproductive toxicity tests, pregnant animals are force-fed chemicals to see if the substances will cause abnormalities or death in their babies.
-A single reproductive toxicity test for just one chemical can use approximately 2,500 animals.
+In reproductive toxicity tests, experimenters force-feed chemicals to pregnant animals in order to see whether the substances will cause their offspring to be born with abnormalities or even to die.
+Approximately 2,500 animals may be used in a single reproductive toxicity test for just one chemical.

 PETA and REACH

-PETA and its international affiliates have been fighting to protect animals from the threat of REACH since before it even became law.
-Our lobbyists worked hard to have measures protecting animals introduced into the legislation.
-The law now states that the use of animals should be a “last resort” and contains enough flexibility to allow companies to avoid the use of animals in certain circumstances.
-Measures to prevent different companies from performing the same test on the same chemical should keep millions more animals from being killed in duplicative testing, and some of the worst tests cannot go ahead without an evaluation by the authorities first.
+PETA and its international affiliates have been campaigning to protect animals from the threat of REACH since before it even became law.
+Our lobbyists worked hard to have measures protecting animals included in the legislation.
+For example, the law states that the use of animals should be a “last resort” and contains enough flexibility to allow companies to avoid the use of animals under certain circumstances.
+Measures to prevent different companies from performing the same test on the same chemical have kept millions of animals from being killed in duplicative testing, and some of the worst tests cannot proceed without an evaluation by the authorities first.

-Since the REACH programme began, science and policy experts from PETA and our international affiliates have been working with chemical companies, scientists, EU officials and politicians to try to reduce the animal death toll.
-In 2009, following our efforts, the European Chemicals Agency (ECHA), the agency in charge of REACH, issued advice on preventing repetitive tests – a clarification that could save as many as 4 million animals.
+Since the REACH programme began, science and policy experts from PETA and our international affiliates have been working with chemical companies, scientists, EU officials and politicians to try to stop the animal death toll from rising.
+In 2009, following our efforts, the European Chemicals Agency (ECHA), which is responsible for administering REACH, issued advice on preventing duplicative tests – a clarification that may have spared millions of animals’ lives.

 In 2012, the PETA International Science Consortium, Ltd. (PISC), was established to coordinate the scientific and regulatory expertise of its members, including PETA and its affiliates.
-PISC now has accredited stakeholder status with both the European Union Reference Laboratory for alternatives to animal testing (EURL ECVAM) and ECHA.
-EURL ECVAM has a critical role in determining the scientific acceptance and regulatory use of non-animal testing methods within the EU as well as globally.
-PISC will continue to work with and influence the policy of EURL ECVAM.
-As an ECHA-accredited stakeholder, PISC is granted access to international regulators and meetings relating to REACH to encourage the replacement of animals wherever possible.
-Access to meetings such as these increases PISC’s ability to promote and fund reliable and relevant strategies to reduce, and ultimately eliminate, the use of animals in experiments.
+The Consortium now has accredited stakeholder status with both the European Union Reference Laboratory for Alternatives to Animal Testing (EURL ECVAM) and ECHA.
+EURL ECVAM plays a critical role in determining the scientific acceptance and regulatory use of non-animal testing methods within the EU as well as globally, and the Consortium will continue to work with it and influence its policy.
+As an ECHA-accredited stakeholder, the Consortium capitalises on its access to international regulators and meetings relating to REACH to encourage the replacement of animals wherever possible.
+Involvement in such discussions increases the Consortium’s ability to promote and fund reliable and relevant strategies for reducing and ultimately eliminating the use of animals in experiments.

-PETA and other members of PISC have also published articles in technical and trade media outlets and worked with the mainstream media to alert the public to the threat of REACH.
-We and our affiliates meet regularly with some of the world’s largest chemical companies to promote the use of alternative methods instead of animal tests for REACH and have also given money directly for the development and scientific assessment of non-animal methods that could be used to replace animal tests under REACH, potentially saving tens of thousands of lives.
+PETA and other members of the Consortium have also published articles in technical and trade media outlets and continue to work with the mainstream media to alert the public to the threat of REACH.
+We and our affiliates meet regularly with some of the world’s largest chemical companies to promote the use of alternative methods instead of animal tests for REACH.
+We’ve also provided funding for the development and scientific assessment of non-animal methods that could be used to replace animal tests under REACH, potentially sparing tens of thousands of lives.

 In 2012, PETA submitted a complaint to the European Ombudsman against ECHA accusing the agency of maladministration for failing to ensure that animal testing is conducted as a “last resort”, as required by law.
-Her decision, rendered at the end of 2014, has enormous implications for preventing the suffering of millions of animals and confirms that ECHA has failed in its mandate to use all tools at its disposal to minimise animal experiments.
-The Ombudsman has issued clear direction for ECHA to request information from registrants to demonstrate compliance with the law when required and instructs ECHA to inform member states of all possible instances of non-compliance, not just proven violations.
+Her decision, rendered at the end of 2014, which confirms that ECHA has failed in its mandate to use all tools at its disposal to minimise animal experiments, has enormous implications for preventing the suffering of millions of animals.
+She has issued clear direction for ECHA to request information from registrants to demonstrate compliance with the law when required and has instructed the agency to inform member states of all possible instances of non-compliance, not just proven violations.

-Despite the work PETA and others have done to reduce the impact of REACH, it is clear that many animal tests that have been conducted could have been avoided.
-The REACH legislation directive about using animals as a “last resort” has so far been betrayed in practice, and PETA is determined to put that right.
-Science and policy experts from PETA and our international affiliates will continue to lobby and work with officials in Europe to ensure that the concerns outlined by the Ombudsman are addressed and that compliance with the spirit and content of REACH is assured from this point forward.
+Despite the work PETA and others have done to reduce the impact of REACH on animals, it is clear that many animal tests that have been conducted could have been avoided.
+The requirement that animals be used only as a “last resort” has not been enforced in practice, and PETA is determined to put that right.
+Science and policy experts from PETA and our international affiliates will continue to lobby and work with officials in Europe to ensure that the concerns outlined by the Ombudsman are addressed and that compliance with both the spirit and the content of REACH is achieved.

 PETA supports the principle of ensuring that the chemicals we are exposed to every day are not harmful to our health or the environment.
-So long as REACH relies on animal tests, however, that goal will never be “reached”.
-Enlightened scientists and regulators around the world recognise that in addition to being unethical, animal tests simply can’t do the job.
-REACH means that Europe – once regarded as the world leader in animal protection – is, for now, wedded to archaic and cruel testing methods that are causing untold animal suffering and deaths.
+As long as we rely on animal tests, however, that goal will never be REACHed.
+Forward-thinking scientists and regulators around the world recognise that in addition to being unethical, animal tests simply can’t do the job.
+REACH means that Europe – once regarded as the world leader in animal protection – is, for now, wedded to archaic and cruel testing methods that are causing untold animal suffering and death.

-We welcome the steps that have been taken under REACH to use alternative methods and prevent pointless, duplicative tests from being carried out, but it is critical that we make absolutely sure that every opportunity to avoid animal testing for REACH be taken.
+We welcome the steps that have been taken under REACH to use alternative methods and to prevent pointless, duplicative tests from being carried out, but it is critical that we make absolutely sure that every opportunity to avoid animal testing for REACH is taken.